Datum-Technology-Corporation/mio_docs/README.md

       Prints the mio version and exits.

    -h, --help
       Prints the overall synopsis and a list of the most commonly used commands and exits.
-If preceded by <command>

    --list-commands
       Prints a list of all mio commands and exits.